Veggie Curry with Stuffed Garlic & Cheese Naans

 - 3 cloves garlic, crushed

 - Black pepper

-- Empty 300g of Hill St Base mix into a mixing bowl.
-Add 250g natural yogurt.
+- Empty 300g of the dough mix into a mixing bowl (keep the rest of the dough mix aside) Add 250g natural yogurt.
 Knead until dough forms.

 - Use some of the leftover flour to lightly dust the bench.
 Tip dough out onto the bench and cut into 6 equal parts.

 - Roll each of the dough balls out until about 5mm thick.
 Dusting the bench and rolling pin as you go.

 Tip: Try not to roll the middle out too thin as it will break open when you stuff it with cheese.
 Try to roll the edges out, leaving the middle slightly thicker.

 - Add grated cheese, crushed garlic, handful of chopped herbs and cracked black pepper into a bowl.
 Toss to mix.

 - Add a generous handful of the filling to the middle of the flattened dough.
 Leaving approximately 1.5cm boarder of dough around the filling.
 Gently stretch and pull the dough over (from all sides) into the middle to fully enclose filling.
 Dust the bench and flip it over.
 Gently roll out to flatten.
 Take care, as you don’t want the dough to break.
 Repeat until all 6 naan are ready.

 - Heat a pan with oil to a medium heat.
 Fry the naan for 3 minutes a side or until golden.
 Serve immediately.